jooapa/jammer/README.md

-jammer -l, --list                         list all playlists jammer -f, --flush                        flushes all the songs in songs folder jammer -sp, --set-path <path>, <default>  set path for songs folder
+jammer -l, --list                         list all playlists jammer -f, --flush                        flushes all the songs in songs folder jammer -sp, --set-path <path>, <default>  set path for songs folder jammer -gp, --get-path                    get the path to the jammer/songs folder jammer -hm, --home                        play all songs from the jammer/songs folder
 ```

 ### Example usage